 The Patents Act 2013 provides for the grant of patents for inventions, including manufacturing processes, machines, pharmaceutical and products.
-To be patented, the invention must be industrially applicable (be able to be made or used in some kind of industry), new or novel and contain an inventive step that is non-obvious.
+To be patented, the invention must be useful, (it must have a specific, credible and substantial utility), must be new or novel, must contain an inventive step that is non-obvious, and cannot be excluded under the Act (eg, human beings, methods of diagnosis).
 The maximum period of patent protection is 20 years.

 New Zealand is a member of the Paris Convention and Patent Co-operation Treaty.